 }

-You must prevent the todo from being added if there is no user, but this should be impossible as you shouldn’t be able to view the form without a logged in user.
+You must prevent the todo from being added if there is no user, but this should be impossible as you can’t view the form without a logged-in user.
 However, errors can happen.
+We convert the user observable to a promise and wait on it with firstValueFrom

 The update and delete functions are as expected.